josetapadas/jose-tapadas-web/content/pages/about.md

 I've graduated as a MSc in Electrical and Computer Engineering (major: Telecommunication Systems, minor: Computer Science) at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/), Lisbon.

 My majoring focused mostly on signal processing and propagation.
-Culminating with the study and analysis of the electromagnetic phenomena in media with negative permeability and permittivity and all the theoretical inferance on how media with such characteristcs lead into some physical effects.
+Culminating with the study and analysis of the electromagnetic phenomena in media with negative permeability and permittivity and all the theoretical inferance on how media with such characteristcs lead to specific physical observations.

 * Publication: [Metamaterials with Negative Permeability and Permittivity: Analysis and Applications](https://dspace.ist.utl.pt/bitstream/2295/792766/1/dissertacao.pdf)